 More frequent cleaning during the day of high touch areas.

-Physical distancing* is another requirement that we will use to help keep our community healthy and safe.
-When possible, we will maintain six feet of physical distance between students.
-When masks are removed for dining or mask breaks.
+Physical distancing* is another requirement we use to help keep our community healthy and safe.
+We will maintain six feet or. more of physical distance between students when masks are removed for dining or mask breaks.
 To the greatest extent possible, we will maintain 3 to 6 feet of distance in the classroom setting.

 This has allowed us to be innovative in how we maximize space on our 46-acre campus.
 We have imagined new spaces that can be used for classrooms.
-We will encourage more classes to spend time outside.
+We are encouraging more classes to spend time outside.

-New dining spaces across campus are being created in order to allow for physical distancing during dining, decrease time/increase space for picking up prepackaged food and beverage options.
+Dining spaces have been created across campus in order to allow for physical distancing during dining and decrease time/increase space for picking up prepackaged food and beverage options.

 We have invested in outdoor furniture and shade to encourage more outdoor learning and dining.

-The “ferryboat” inner loop will be closed after morning drop-off until afternoon pick-up.
-This will allow more space for our students to move between buildings and provide additional outdoor learning space.
+The “ferryboat” inner loop is closed after morning drop-off until afternoon pick-up.
+This allows more space for our students to move between buildings and provide additional outdoor learning space.

 Age-appropriate signage is creating areas for one-way traffic in hallways and stairwells.